FrankMartinuz/2020_5BI_team1_Liboni/docs/Architecture_Coding_Design.md

 # Process View

-Only the *Server* crate some processes, they create a new thread for every users connected.
+The **Server** crate a new thread for every users connected.
 In this way every users can have a "private" space in the Server.
 The thread will be opened with login and closed with logout

+The **Server** crate a new thread for every mex sent.
+In this way the users have a personal chat until the chat goes on.
+The thread will be opened with the sent of the first message to another users and closed with the end of the chat

 #	Physical View